sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-signin-vscode.png)

 You can use Sourcegraph Enterprise with the Cody VS Code extension.
 Click the **Sign In to Your Enterprise Instance**, and it connects to your enterprise environment.
+For Enterprise users, please sign in with your custom Sourcegraph instance URL and access token.
+Enterprise accounts are not compatible with community accounts.

 ## Verifying the installation